subject-am/PI-resistance_Prediction/README.md

         Will model all the files, performing the necessary mutations to the consensus reference structure.

-mutate-model.py
+mutate_model.py

         Retrieved from Modeller Wiki (https://salilab.org/modeller/wiki/Mutate%20model).
-        Performs single-point substitution mutations on a PDB model.
+        Performs single-point substitution mutations and local minimization on a PDB model.

 substitution-HIVp.sh